 Learn more about UpGuard’s Security Ratings >

-Security questionnaires are a major part of the vendor risk management process to gather information about a supplier’s current state of cybersecurity, including which security controls they use, what frameworks they are currently mapped to, their incident response plans, and more.
+Security questionnaires are a crucial part of the vendor risk management process, gathering information about a supplier’s current state of cybersecurity, including the security controls they use, the frameworks they are currently mapped to, their incident response plans, and more.

-Questionnaires also help identify if an existing or new vendor is at compliance risk and failing to meet regulation standards.
+Questionnaires also help identify whether an existing or new vendor is at risk of non-compliance and failing to meet regulatory standards.
 Non-compliance is especially critical because failure to comply can potentially lead to significant supply chain disruptions and massive penalties by governing bodies.

 UpGuard Vendor Risk helps organizations gain deeper insights into their third parties’ security posture using an automated vendor risk assessment process.
-Through the UpGuard platform, organizations can monitor and track their supplier questionnaire responses to automatically assess security posture through identified risks.
-Set regular reminders so your suppliers complete their questionnaires faster and save time by not having to chase them down individually.
+Through the UpGuard platform, organizations can monitor and track their supplier questionnaire responses to automatically assess their security posture based on identified risks.
+Set regular reminders to ensure your suppliers complete their questionnaires promptly, saving time by eliminating the need to chase them individually.

-Using a comprehensive library of 20+ prebuilt, customizable questionnaires, businesses can now map industry-specific or globally-recognized frameworks and regulations to their supplier’s security controls.
+Using a comprehensive library of over 20 prebuilt, customizable questionnaires, businesses can now map industry-specific or globally recognized frameworks and regulations to their suppliers’ security controls.
 Organizations will also have the ability to request remediation from their vendors and suppliers or waive them completely.

 Learn more about UpGuard’s security questionnaires >